javascript-tutorial/en.javascript.info/1-js/05-data-types/02-number/article.md

 alert( 0.1 + 0.2 ); // 0.30000000000000004
 ```

 Ouch!
 There are more consequences than an incorrect comparison here.
-Imagine you're making an e-shopping site and the visitor puts `$0.10` and `$0.20` goods into their chart.
+Imagine you're making an e-shopping site and the visitor puts `$0.10` and `$0.20` goods into their cart.
 The order total will be `$0.30000000000000004`.
 That would surprise anyone.

 But why does this happen?